bafnetwork/web3ttt/content/course/02-exploring-smart-contracts/index.md

 ### Live Contracts

 Note: These contracts were selected for their relative simplicity and readability.
-We do not endorse any of these tokens or projects.
+We do not necessarily endorse any of these tokens or projects.

 - [VSL token](https://etherscan.io/address/0xDb144CD0F15eE40AaC5602364B470d703d7e16b6#code) (dead project)[^not-an-endorsement]
 - [ENJ token](https://etherscan.io/address/0xf629cbd94d3791c9250152bd8dfbdf380e2a3b9c#code) and [security audit](https://callisto.network/enjin-token-enj-security-audit/)[^not-an-endorsement]